AndyLandy/MakeMP3/README.txt

 TRACK nn AUDIO
     The TRACK directive is mandatory for each track of a cue sheet; MakeMP3 also uses it to set the track-number tag.
 The total number of tracks is set to the highest track number declared in the cue sheet.

 INDEX nn mm:ss:ff
     INDEX directives are used to declare timestamps in the cue sheet.
 They are of the form mm:ss:ff -- minutes, seconds and frames.
 A frame is defined as 1/75th of a second.
-The cue sheet format mandates that all tracks must have an INDEX 01 entry, declaring the start of the track, and may optionally have other INDEX markers.
-If a track has a pregap, that can be represented using an index value of 00.
-Higher indexes are also permitted, they are used to make sub-sections within a track.
+The cue sheet format (but not MakeMP3 itself) mandates that every track have an INDEX 01 directive for its start; others are optional, including INDEX 00, which represents the start of the track's pregap, if any.
+Indexes 02 onward are typically used for marking subsections (e.g. movements).
+Although the cue-sheet format does not explicitly support fractional and out-of-range values in timestamp fields, MakeMP3 will process these correctly, making e.g. 99.5:66:108.3 correspond to 100:37:33.3.

     MakeMP3 currently only uses INDEX 01 values.
-A track is assumed to start at its INDEX 01 timestamp, and end at the INDEX 01 timestamp of the subsequent track (if present.)
-If MakeMP3 cannot find a start or end time to use from the cue sheet, the start or end time of the whole file is used instead.
+A track is encoded from its INDEX 01 to the INDEX 01 of the following track (if present).
+If MakeMP3 cannot find a track's start or end time in the cue sheet, the current audio file's start or end is used instead.

 REM END mm:ss:ff
     REM END directives are timestamps, formatted the same as INDEX markers.